 In this post:

-New Air France Lounge London Heathrow Terminal 4
+Air France Lounge London Heathrow Terminal 4 details

-Air France states that the lounge will follow typical SkyTeam lounge access rules, so it’ll be open to SkyTeam first and business class passengers, as well as SkyTeam Elite Plus members.
+The lounge follows typical SkyTeam lounge access rules, so it’s open to SkyTeam first and business class passengers, as well as SkyTeam Elite Plus members.
+For those curious, the lounge is taking over the space of the former Malaysia Airlines Golden Lounge, which closed permanently in late 2020.

 This is a great addition to Air France’s lounge network